AVR-SmartSense/AutoVI/README.md

 ![Alt text](Main_screen.JPG)

-## Datasets
+## Source Codes & Datasets
-All relevant datasets used in the manuscript can be found in the /dataset folder:
+All relevant source codes & datasets used in the manuscript can be found under these folders:
-* Hyperspectral reflectance - Hyperspec_data.csv
+* Chlorophyll - source codes and datasets for chlorophyll content estimation
-* Total chlorophyll content - Target_Chl.csv
+* Sugar - source codes and datasets for sugar content estimation
-* Total sugar content - Target_Sugar.csv
+* AutoVI - user manual and TPE implementation for AutoVI software

 ## System Requirements
 * Windows 10 64-bit operating system